neutrofoton/HiVim/README.md

 w   # move forward by word
 W   # move forward by word with whitespace as word boundries

-b   # move forward by word
+b   # move backword by word
-B   # move forward by word with whitespace as word boundries
+B   # move backword by word with whitespace as word boundries
 ```

 begining - end of file